DOCUMENTATION

 Install — Windows

-unzip racketeer-0.3.0-linux.zip -d racketeer cd racketeer chmod +x install-standalone.sh sudo ./install-standalone.sh
+unzip Racketeer-0.3.2-linux.zip -d racketeer cd racketeer chmod +x install.sh sudo ./install.sh

-The installer loads the Docker image and registers a systemd service (racketeer).
-Racketeer will be available at http://localhost:9002 and will start automatically on boot.
+Node.js 22 is installed automatically on Ubuntu/Debian and RHEL/Fedora.
+The installer registers a systemd service (racketeer).
+Racketeer is available at http://localhost:3000 and starts automatically on boot.

 # Check status sudo systemctl status racketeer # Stop sudo systemctl stop racketeer # Start sudo systemctl start racketeer